openfun/richie-site-factory/docs/aws.md

 # Statics and media files management with AWS

-We use AWS S3/CloudFront to store and distribute static and media files for the project in various environments.
+We use AWS S3/CloudFront to store and distribute static and media files for a site in various environments.
 Buckets, distributions and IAM users creation is fully automated using [Terraform](https://www.terraform.io/).

-> ✋ If you plan to develop locally on the project, you don't have to configure
+> ✋ If you plan to develop locally on a site, you don't have to configure
 > anything more.
 The following documentation targets operational users willing
 > to setup an AWS infrastructure to handle static and media files.